Overview

 Online estate planning services for preparing wills and trusts – whether they are a do-it-yourself cloud software solution or an in-person document preparation company – can seem like an inexpensive and efficient alternative to retaining an estate planning attorney to draft documents.

-However, using these services can have significant drawbacks — they typically employ a cookie cutter, one-size-fits-all approach to preparing estate planning documents that does not take into account the varying nature of people’s estates and trusts.
-The documents created by document preparers too often present ambiguities, which not only can cause will and trust disputes among interested parties, but can also lead to litigation that can drain an estate or trust of its resources before any distributions are even made.
+The documents created by document preparers too often present ambiguities, which not only can cause will and trust disputes among interested parties, but can also lead to litigation that drains an estate or trust of its resources before any distributions are made.

 Results

-For the most part, our client’s interpretation of the trust instrument carried weight as the settlement reached by the beneficiaries called for the majority of the proceeds from the sale of the home to be distributed to the sister’s children.
+For the most part, our client’s interpretation of the trust instrument carried weight, as the settlement reached by the beneficiaries called for the majority of the proceeds from the sale of the home to be distributed to the sister’s children.
 The husband’s three children received a portion of the proceeds, but it was a fraction of what they would have received had the proceeds been divided equally among the six children.
-The residue account covered trustee compensation, the expenses related to the court hearing, and all other expenses incurred over the course of administration.

 With Keystone’s support and guidance, the trustee managed to uphold the final wishes of the decedents, protect himself against liabilities, and receive the compensation to which he was entitled for his work administering the trust.